Skip to content

 Getting to Bologna by Train

-The Bologna train station connects you to the rest of Italy, and it’s pretty quick to get to and from other major cities like Milan, Florence, and Rome.
+The Bologna train station connects you to the rest of Italy.
+With Bologna being centrally located, it’s pretty quick to get to and from other major cities like Milan, Florence, Venice, and Rome.

 If you are arriving by train, then you can either walk to your accommodation or arrange a taxi from the station.
 It takes 15-20 minutes to walk to the center from the train station.